canonical/lxd/doc/syscall-interception.md

 though you should keep in mind that any kind of system call interception makes for an easy way to overload the host system.

+### sched\_setscheduler
+The `sched_setscheduler` system call is used to manage process priority.

+Granting this may allow a user to significantly increase the priority of their processes, potentially taking a lot of system resources.

+It also allows access to schedulers like SCHED\_FIFO which are generally considered to be flawed and can significantly impact overall system stability.
+This is why under normal conditions, only the real root user (or global CAP\_SYS\_NICE) would allow its use.

 ### setxattr
 The `setxattr` system call is used to set extended attributes on files.